 - if you have allergies to medicines, foods, or other substances

-- if you have high blood pressure; high cholesterol, triglycerides, or calcium levels; heart valve problems; or pancreatitis or gallbladder problems; or if you are obese
+- if you have a history of high blood pressure; high cholesterol or triglycerides levels; heart, liver, or kidney problems; pancreatitis; or gallbladder problems

-- if you have breast nodules, fibrocystic disease of the breast, an abnormal breast x-ray or mammogram, endometriosis or endometrial carcinomas, uterine fibroids, prolapsed uterus, or irregular or scanty menstrual periods
+- if you have a history of breast nodules, fibrocystic disease of the breast, an abnormal breast x-ray or mammogram, or irregular or scanty menstrual periods

-- if you have diabetes, headaches, migraine headaches, epilepsy, or a history of mental depression or toxic shock syndrome (TSS)
+- if you have diabetes, vision loss, a history of depression, migraines or other headaches, seizures, thyroid problems, or toxic shock syndrome (TSS)

 Some MEDICINES MAY INTERACT with etonogestrel/ethinyl estradiol ring.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Aprepitant, azole antifungals (eg, itraconazole), barbiturates (eg, phenobarbital), bosentan, carbamazepine, felbamate, griseofulvin, HIV protease inhibitors (eg, ritonavir), hydantoins (eg, phenytoin), modafinil, nevirapine, oxcarbazepine, penicillins (eg, amoxicillin), phenylbutazone, rifampin, St. John's wort, tetracyclines (eg, doxycycline), topiramate, or troglitazone because they may decrease etonogestrel/ethinyl estradiol ring's effectiveness.
-Alternative forms of birth control are strongly recommended when taking any of these medicines along with this birth control medicine
+- Aprepitant, barbiturates (eg, phenobarbital), bosentan, carbamazepine, felbamate, griseofulvin, hydantoins (eg, phenytoin), nevirapine, oxcarbazepine, protease inhibitors (eg, boceprevir, ritonavir), rifamycins (eg, rifampin), rufinamide, St. John's wort, or topiramate because they may decrease etonogestrel/ethinyl estradiol ring's effectiveness.
+Use an extra form of birth control (eg, condoms) when you take medicines that may decrease etonogestrel/ethinyl estradiol ring's effectiveness.

-- Beta-blockers (eg, atenolol), selegiline, theophyllines (eg, aminophylline), or troleandomycin because their side effects may be increased by etonogestrel/ethinyl estradiol ring
+- Corticosteroids (eg, prednisone), cyclosporine, theophylline, tizanidine, and voriconazole because their side effects may be increased by etonogestrel/ethinyl estradiol ring

-- Lamotrigine because its effectiveness may be decreased by etonogestrel/ethinyl estradiol ring
+- Lamotrigine or thyroid hormones (eg, levothyroxine) because their effectiveness may be decreased by etonogestrel/ethinyl estradiol ring

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if etonogestrel/ethinyl estradiol ring may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.